In a world that’s so connected by social media, loneliness is often invisible – you might not even realise that you’re a lonely person.

 It often doesn’t occur to us to ask: am I lonely?
 But when you begin to think about it, the signs are all there – lack of social contact, minimal contact with society and feelings of isolation.

 Long-term loneliness can be detrimental to our health and have a real effect on our sense of wellbeing.
+In the long-term, there may also be serious implications for our mental health.

 In The Moment writer Jo Carnegie was interviewed for the Radio Gorgeous podcast about the impact of invisible loneliness – listen here.